BEMRosetta/BEMRosetta/README.md

 BEMRosetta allows to load the hydrodynamic coefficients from a format saving it in another.
 In addition it allows to compare the results obtained between programs, the results between similar geometries and the same geometry with different discretization levels.

-In addition, BEMRosetta allows to view and visually compare the meshes from different programs.
+Moreover, BEMRosetta allows to view and visually compare the meshes from different programs.

 BEMRosetta runs on Windows and Linux, no install is necessary in Windows [(see Install)](https://github.com/izabala123/BEMRosetta/tree/master/install), and it includes a GUI and [a command line version](https://github.com/izabala123/BEMRosetta/blob/master/other/test).